-In the mythology of Ancient Greece, Hermes is known as the herald of the Gods; he is in charge of protecting travelers — as well as thieves and liars — and also guides souls to the underworld or Hades.
-For his great cunning and insight, is considered the God of all thieves.
+In Ancient Greek mythology, Hermes is known as the herald of the gods; he is in charge of protecting travelers, as well as thieves and liars, and he also guides souls to the underworld or Hades.
+For his great cunning and insight, he is also considered the god of thieves.

-At first Hermes was a god associated with the underworld.
-In ancient Greece he was worshiped as “the god of the way between the lower and upper world;” this position gradually expanded to include roads in general, and from there borders, travelers, sailors and commerce as well.
+Initially, Hermes was a god associated with the underworld.
+In ancient Greece, he was worshiped as “the god of the way between the lower and upper world.”
+This position gradually expanded to include roads in general and then borders, travelers, sailors, and commerce.

 A mischievous god since his childhood

-Hermes was born to Zeus and Maya, daughter of the titan Atlas and one of the Pleiades.
-He was born on Mount Cilene in Arcadia in a cave.
+Hermes was born to Zeus and Maya, daughter of the titan Atlas, and one of the Pleiades.
+The legend goes that he was born on Mount Cilene in Arcadia in a cave.
 However, some traditions say that his birth was on Mount Olympus itself.